 Requirements and limits

-For requirements and rules that apply to the entire Trace API, for all trace data types, see Trace API rules and limits.
+For requirements and rules that apply to the Trace API, see Trace API rules and limits.

 Start reporting data